Ajithduraisamy/Database--Day--4-MongoDB/README.md

-Design database for Zen class programme users codekata attendance topics tasks company_drives mentors
+Design database for Zen class programme (users,codekata,attendance,topics,tasks,company_drives,mentors)

 Find all the topics and tasks which are thought in the month of October Find all the company drives which appeared between 15 oct-2020 and 31-oct-2020